Live Conference

 Enrolled Users Get Access To

 A wealth of resources designed to supercharge your freelance business!
-Get tipsheets for pitching more than 24 media outlets, including the New York Times, National Geographic, Slate, Bloomberg, PCMag, and Runner’s World.
+Get tipsheets for pitching more than 25 media outlets, including the New York Times, National Geographic, Slate, Bloomberg, PCMag, and Runner’s World.
 You’ll also receive insider guides to applying for fellowships with the Pulitzer Center, UC Berkeley, and other programs that fund independent journalists.
-On top of that, you’ll receive access to hours of recorded interviews and panel discussions with more than 23 editors who are accepting freelance pitches!
-That’s not all – you’ll also receive other freelance tools, including sample budgets, contracts and more!
+On top of that, you’ll receive access to hours of recorded interviews and panel discussions with 25 editors who are accepting freelance pitches!
+That’s not all–you’ll also receive other freelance tools, including sample budgets, contracts and more!

 About the Conference: